 Each time the dice are rolled, each die is read separately (they aren't added together).

 Each player continues rolling until they score no points.
 The scorekeeper then records the points the player earned onto the table tally as the temporary team score.
 Then the dice are passed to the player on the left.

 The round ends when the head table accumulates at least 21 points.
 The player at the head table who earned the 21 or more points rings the bell to signal the end of the round.

-However, each player, including the player who rang the bell, continues rolling until one of their rolls earns them no points, even though the round is officially over.
+However all players who are taking their turn when the round ends, including the player who rang the bell, continue rolling until one of their rolls earns them no points, even though the round is officially over.
 This means that a player may possibly earn several points or even roll one or more Buncos after the bell has been rung!

 It's possible for a team to win a round without rolling any Buncos.

 A game of Bunco has just begun.
 At the head table, the bell is rung to signify the start of the round.